 Where I work: My work experience allows me to explore a wide array of leadership opportunities, but I find that I am best used in workplaces that appreciate my background in analytics and marketing.
 While my skillsets are specialized around STEM-based companies, I’m able to use my experience at any company that needs a leader that can take a concept from a sketch to reality.
 If I ever worked in another industry, I would be an especially strong candidate for any organization looking to strengthen its analytical marketing capabilities.

 How much I make: My salary reflects my unique position and wide range of responsibility.
 The more varied and larger the company, the more opportunity for a higher salary.
 Salaries for new employees are often based on what you earned prior to accepting the position.
-This is why the range is so vast.
-Right now, I make $120,000 per year, but the range can be as wide as from $88,000 a year to more than $200,000 a year (if you’re seasoned, and work for a large organization).
+Now, I make the average of $122,000 per year, but the range can be from $91,000 a year to more than $126,000 a year (if you’re seasoned, and work for a large organization).

 Check out the other Pump PROfiles!